jecassis/foo_vis_milk2/README.md

 Prerequisites to build the `foo_vis_milk2.dll` component for foobar2000:

-- [foobar2000 SDK](https://www.foobar2000.org/SDK): download the latest version and uncompress the contents in the `external/` folder.
+- [foobar2000 SDK](https://www.foobar2000.org/SDK): download the latest version and uncompress the contents in the `external/` folder and apply the [patch](external/fb2ksdk.patch).
 - [NS-EEL2](https://github.com/justinfrankel/WDL/tree/main/WDL/eel2) (included in [WDL](https://www.cockos.com/wdl/)): the files required to build the DLL are included in this repository.
+- [projectM EEL](https://github.com/projectM-visualizer/projectm-eval): clone the repository into the `external/` folder, checkout the `HEAD` of the `master` branch and apply the [patch](external/pmeel.patch). _This is the default expression evaluator library._
 - [DirectXTK](https://github.com/Microsoft/DirectXTK): the files required to build the DLL are fetched via the NuGet package manager.
 - [Windows Template Library (WTL)](https://wtl.sourceforge.io/): the files required to build the DLL are fetched via the NuGet package manager.
 - [Visual Studio 2022](https://visualstudio.microsoft.com/vs/): open the [`foo_vis_milk2`](foo_vis_milk2.sln) solution, set `foo_vis_milk2` as the Startup Project, install WTL and DirectXTK as NuGet packages, select a configuration, and build the solution.